- Entertainment and Media»

 This is also one of the few Asylum films that doesn't feature "stunt casting" of any has-been television or film actors from days gone by, which actually works to the film's advantage.
 By using a cast of unknowns, "Abraham" won't garner much name recognition, but on the other hand, the audience might actually pay attention to the film itself rather than constantly pointing at the screen and saying "Hey, look!
 It's Greg Brady!
 How'd he end up in this thing?"
 I sincerely doubt that the costumes and set pieces are 100 percent historically accurate but hey, at least it looks like they tried.
 The film was shot in Savannah, Georgia, and as I understand it the production had some help from groups of local Civil War re-enactors to get the film's "look" right.
 As for the Zombies, there sure are a lot of'em but they're generic looking at best; the extent of the zombie "makeup" appears to be liberal amounts of pancake face powder and lots of fake blood.
 If you're expecting vivid, gory "Walking Dead" style details, look elsewhere.

 In the end, Abraham Lincoln Vs. Zombies provided more than a few chuckles and sometimes that's all you need to have a good time with a B-Movie.
-Abraham Lincoln: Vampire Hunter may have done a fast fade from theaters and gone quickly to DVD, but if you simply can't get enough of our sixteenth President as a slayer of supernatural beasts after seeing the "real" movie, then Abraham Lincoln Vs. Zombies is an entertaining option for an extra dose of tongue-in-cheek historical horror.
+Abraham Lincoln: Vampire Hunter may have done a fast fade from theaters and went quickly to DVD, but if you simply can't get enough of our sixteenth President as a slayer of supernatural beasts after seeing the "real" movie, then Abraham Lincoln Vs. Zombies is an entertaining option for an extra dose of tongue-in-cheek historical horror.